What happens at the initial assessment?

 Level 1 therapy

-You will meet for therapy with a therapist for one hour each week over the course of four weeks.
+You will meet with a therapist for one hour each week over the course of four weeks.
 The therapy will help you to identify and use your coping strategies as consistently as possible.

-At the end of the four weeks you will meet again with a clinic assistant to carry out the next assessment.
+At the end of the four weeks you will meet again with a Voices Clinic assistant to carry out the next assessment.
 They will discuss with you how things have gone and whether you need to carry on with therapy.
 If you are still distressed by your voices you will be offered Level 2 therapy.

 Level 2 therapy